Gabe-Manning/Currency-Convertor-CS222-Project/README.md

 Project Summary:
 - This project uses the ExchangeRatesAPI to perform tasks with currency conversion rates.
-The ConsoleMain class runs the Menu class, which then displays information and prompts for user input.
+The ConsoleMain class runs the Menu class, which then displays information and prompts for user input through the console.
 The user can then choose to perform multiple functions with the program, such as inputting two currencies and getting their current exchange rates, printing all current exchange rates compared to the Euro, getting the historical data of a currency on a specific date compared to the present, converting a starting monetary amount in one currency into a monetary amount of another currency, viewing a current top X ranking of the strongest/weakest currencies compared to the euro, or viewing the current global ranking of a currency.
 There are errors that check for valid connection status, empty input, and supported inputs (currency, dollar amounts, dates, etc).
 This program uses input from the console and is run using Gradle.